luismedel/pystatsd/docs/reference.rst

     :param int maxudpsize: the largest safe UDP packet to send.
 512 is generally considered safe for the public internet, but private networks may support larger packet sizes.
+    :param bool ignore_socket_errors: whether or not to ignore socket errors when initializing the client.
+If set to ``True``, the client will ignore the error and continue.
+If set to ``False``, the client will raise the error.
+        You can check the ``is_ready`` attribute to see if the client is ready to send.

 .. py:method:: StatsClient.close()

     Close the underlying UDP socket.

+.. py:method:: StatsClient.reset()

+    Resets the underlying UDP socket.
+This is useful if the connection is not ready due to network issues or if the connection was closed.
+This method will honor the ``ignore_socket_errors`` parameter in the constructor.
+    You can check the ``is_ready`` attribute to see if the client is ready to send.

 .. py:method:: StatsClient.incr(stat, count=1, rate=1)